Do the maths: Is there a market position from solving this hard problem?

 The implication for capital is more pointed than the general argument suggests.
 The Burke number is not a price target.
 The investable thesis is not “buy credits until they converge on US$1,013.”
 The investable thesis is that the gap between market price and true damage will be closed by litigation, disclosure, and insurance repricing, not by voluntary market convergence.
 That changes where capital should sit.

 Even on conservative assumptions, the order of magnitude is clear.
 For example: human activities released roughly 53 gigatonnes of CO₂-equivalent in 2024 (all greenhouse gases on a CO₂e basis, per the UNEP Emissions Gap Report).
 If just 5% of that annual flow ends up under contracts, disclosures, or insurance models that reference Burke-level pricing in some form, that is a notional US$2.7 trillion of damage per year at US$1,013 per tonne.
 A verification-native platform that intermediates even 0.5% of that value as fees would be looking at an annual revenue line on the order of US$13 billion.
 The exact numbers will move; the order of magnitude will not.
+These are order‑of‑magnitude illustrations, not forecasts or investment advice.

 That, in turn, clarifies where in the stack capital should sit.
 Not in the commodity layer: offset portfolios and credit generation assets in thin premium markets.
-Yes in the intelligence layer: MRV infrastructure, provenance systems, disclosure software, and coordination rails: the architecture that makes the gap enforceable.
+Yes in the intelligence layer: MRV infrastructure, provenance systems, disclosure software, and coordination rails - the architecture that makes the gap enforceable.

-Further reading and sources:
+Further Reading and Sources:

 Burke, M., Zahid, M., Diffenbaugh, N. S. & Hsiang, S. “Quantifying climate loss and damage consistent with a social cost of carbon.”
 Nature 651, 959–966 (2026).
-DOI: 10.1038/s41586-026-10272-6
+DOI: 10.1038/s41586-026-10272-6.
+SC-CO₂ scenarios and ranges drawn from Extended Data Table 2.
+Direct quotations from the paper text and from Extended Data discussion.

 Living Goods second randomised controlled trial (Uganda, published 2021): 4,500 CHWs, 3.6M people, 30% under-five mortality reduction, 27% infant mortality reduction.